-Immigration is a magnificent thing.
-I want to see more of it, not less.
-As a country we may have misconceptions about immigration that actually make us worse off.
+Immigration is really under-rated.
+I want to see more of it.
+We may have misconceptions about immigration that make us worse off.
 I hope to persuade you to think differently about immigrants and immigration.

-I see immigration as the ability to visit, travel, live, or work where you choose.
-When speaking about immigration below, I am not speaking about citizenship, with the attendant rights to vote, receive benefits from government programs, etc. I’ll consider that a separate topic.
+The ability to visit, travel, live, or work where you choose is the broad sense of immigration.
+I am not just speaking about citizenship, with the attendant rights to vote, receive government benefits, etc.

-Let’s get the easy part out of the way.
-Immigration of highly educated people seems more easily accepted.
+Immigration of highly educated people is apparently the easy part.
 If someone comes to the U.S. for a PhD program, why not staple a visa to their diploma upon graduation?, it has been said.

 - Companies founded by 1st-generation immigrants include Google, Yahoo, Intel, PayPal, Tesla, eBay, Kohl’s, Comcast, and Nordstrom.

 - Companies founded by 2nd-generation Americans include Apple (Steve Jobs’s biological father was a Syrian immigrant), Amazon (Jeff Bezos’s step-father, who raised him, was from Cuba), and IBM.

 - Companies currently run by foreign-born CEOs include Microsoft, Adobe, Pepsi, and CitiGroup.

 It’s hard to imagine arguing against the above type of immigration.
 We should want as many founders and CEOs of companies as we can get.
 These new companies create thousands of jobs and improve our lives through the products they develop.
 Similarly, in chronically under-staffed positions such as for computer programmers, nurses, and doctors in rural areas, we should want as many immigrants as we can get.